groupdocs/groupdocs-blog-content/Groupdocs.Blog/2022-04-19-delete-pages-from-pdf-in-csharp/index.md

 Just provide the list of pages from the loaded PDF document to remove.
 The below steps allow removing the provided list of selective pages from a PDF document using C#.

-- Initialize [RemoveOptions][5] class with page numbers to remove.
+- Initialize [RemoveOptions][5] class with the list of page numbers to remove.
 - Instantiate [Merger][6] object with source document path or stream.
-- Call RemovePages() method to delete the selected pages.
+- Call RemovePages() method to delete the listed pages.
 - Call the appropriate Save() method to save the resultant document.

 The following C# code example removes the selected 3rd and 5th pages from the PDF document.